Cronocide/bluebubbles_bot/README.md

 `BB_SERVER_PASSWORD` : The password to the BlueBubbles server.

+`BIND_PORT` : The port to bind to to receive callbacks from the BlueBubbles server.

 `USE_PRIVATE_API` : Whether or not to use the Private API in BlueBubbles.
 Default is `false`